-Douglas Glynn — an advocate of lifelong learning — has been a journalist, college teacher and public affairs consultant, working with governments, labour unions, non-profit groups, police associations, accounting and law firms.
+Douglas Glynn — an advocate of lifelong learning — has been a journalist, teacher and public affairs consultant.
+He has worked with governments, labour unions, non-profit groups, police associations, accounting and law firms.
 During most of the 1990s, he edited-wrote the proceedings of The Couchiching Institute on Public Affairs, Canada’s oldest non-partisan public affairs forum.

 Comments are welcome at: firstname.lastname@example.org